Miltonly/Streets/Marshall Crescent

 Which schools serve Marshall Crescent?

-Public elementary students attend Irma Coulson Public School, a one-minute drive from the crescent.
-Catholic elementary students go to Our Lady of Fatima, six minutes away, and secondary students attend St. Francis Xavier Catholic Secondary School, also six minutes.
+Public elementary draws to Irma Coulson Public School, a one-minute drive, and Catholic elementary to Our Lady of Fatima, six minutes away.
+Secondary students attend St. Francis Xavier Catholic Secondary, also a six-minute drive.

 How far is Marshall Crescent from Toronto?

-The drive to Milton GO Station takes 16 minutes, and the train to Union Station runs about 48 minutes, for a total commute just over an hour.
-Driving downtown via the 401 takes roughly 50 minutes in light traffic.
+The drive to the Milton GO station takes 16 minutes, and the train to Union Station runs about 64 minutes total.
+Driving to downtown Toronto takes roughly an hour, depending on traffic.

 Who is Marshall Crescent a good fit for?